akohta/de_int_fi/README.md

  1. type 'make' command to compile.
  2. type './example.out' to run.

-Please see de_int_fi.h file for detail of functions, example.c for detail of function usages.
+Please see de_int_fi.h for detail of functions, example.c for detail of function usages.

 ### Reference
 Ooura, Takuya, and Masatake Mori.
 "A robust double exponential formula for Fourier-type integrals."
 Journal of computational and applied mathematics 112.1-2 (1999): 229-241.